jonathondilworth/compilers/README.md

 *IDEA: Make an implementation in python that takes a regular expression from the user, constructs an NFA from this expression, converts this NFA into a DFA and then map this out using networkx and matplotlib python libraries - hopefully I'll have time to do this, because I think this could be pretty fucking cool!
 Why do I have to revise when I could be spending my time doing cool things? :( Wait a minute... wouldn't that actually be the implementation of a lexical analyser?
 Will come back to this point soon..
 Would also like to point out that these can easily be modelled as directed graphs, states are nodes and transitions are directed edges between nodes which are weighted with value, this value COULD be numerical, since it is possible to map each symbol from the alphabet that makes up the vocabulary of the language to a value (maybe use a hashmap for this), or if netwokx allows, we could simply weight the edges of the directed graph with the symbols themselves...?*

+### The Subset Construction Algorithm

+The functions 'Move' and 'e-closure' are foundational to the subset construction algorithm, as described below:

+1. Create the start state of the DFA by taking the $\varepsilon$-closure of the start state of the NFA.
+2. Perform the following for the new DFA state:
+	For each possible input symbol:
+		1. Apply 'Move' to the newly-created state and the input symbol; this will return a set of states.
+		2. Apply the $\varepsilon$-closure to this set of states, possibly resulting in a new set.
+		This set of NFA states will be a single state in the DFA.
+3. Each time we generate a new DFA state, we must apply step 2 to it.
+The process is complete when applying step 2 does not yield any new states.
+4. The finish states of the DFA are those which contain any of the finish states of the NFA.

+	// initialise the algorithm, by defining the initial state of the NFA that we're converting to DFA.
+	Initial_NFA_State := state 0
+	Set_of_DFA_States := {}

+	// The first DFA state is always the result of the e-closure function on the first NFA state Set_of_DFA_States.add( e-closure(Initial_NFA_state) )

+	// perform construction of the remaining states: